How to Use a Santa Maria Grill?

-Two methods that I use to stacking the wood.
+Two methods that I use to stack the wood.
 One is the log house method like Bob demonstrates in the video.
 This allows for air to enter the middle of the stack creating a hot fire.
-Another method is a tepee method this allows the fire to climb the wood stack and allows for air to enter from the bottom of the stack openings.
+Another method is a tepee method that allows the fire to climb the wood stack and allows for air to enter from the bottom of the stack openings.

 Total time: 5 minutes